ocf/ocfweb/ocfweb/docs/docs/docs/operatingrules/constitution.md

 Only Board members may run for office.

-#### 4.4 Elected
+#### 4.4 Elected {amended-2019-12-02-4-4}
-The General Manager and Site Manager shall be elected at each [Elections Meeting](#elections_meetings).
+_[Repealed at the Board meeting of December 2, 2019]._

-#### 4.5 Term Of Office
+#### 4.5 Term Of Office {amended-2019-12-02-4-5}
-The terms of officers elected at a regular elections meeting shall begin on the first day following the end of the semester in which they were elected.
-The terms of officers elected at a special elections meeting shall begin immediately upon election.
+The terms of General Managers or Site Managers elected at a regular elections meeting shall begin on the first day following the end of the semester in which they were elected.
+The terms of General Managers or Site Managers elected at a special elections meeting shall begin immediately upon election.

 In both cases their terms shall end after the last day of a Fall or Spring semester, or immediately if they resign or are removed from office by a vote of no confidence.

+The terms of committee heads will be established by bylaw.

+_[Amended at the Board meeting of December 2, 2019]._

 #### 4.6 Removal From Office